-If you notice that your dog strains while having a bowel movement, then she may be constipated (although there are other health problems that can also cause a dog to strain while passing stool - that's why you should take your dog to the vet if she persistently strains while defecating.)
+If you notice that your dog strains while having a bowel movement, then she may be constipated (although there are other health problems that can also cause a dog to strain while passing stool - that's why you should take your dog to the vet if she persistently strains while pooping.)

 There are other symptoms that indicate dog constipation:

 As mentioned above, occasional constipation is nothing to be concerned about.
 But if your dog is constipated for over 2 days, then it is advisable to consult your vet.

 Some of the possible causes of constipation listed above are serious and potentially life-threatening.
 Therefore, watch your dog carefully and seek veterinary treatment if necessary.

 If your dog has recurrent or chronic constipation (if he is constipated for a day or 2, gets better, and the problem occurs again later on), then it is also a good idea to seek veterinary advice.